iPhone Speaker Not Working? Here’s How to Fix It

 Is your iPhone stuck in headphone mode ?
 Have a look at our dedicated troubleshooting guide for this issue.

-How to Check If Your Speakers Are Working
+The iPhone Speaker Test: How to Check If Your Speakers Are Working

-How can you tell whether the problem is your speakers (i.e. more likely to be a hardware issue) or with volume?
-Before we run through some fundamentals, try to narrow down where the problem is.
-Plug in your headphones.
-If you can hear music through them but not when you unplug them, there’s likely something wrong with your speakers.
+How can you tell whether you have a problem with your speakers (i.e., most likely a hardware issue) or with the volume?
+Before we run through some fundamentals, narrow down where the problem is with this simple speaker test.

 If you can hear a sound, albeit distorted, you may be in luck…

 iPhone Speaker Won’t Work?
 Basic Troubleshooting

 There could be numerous reasons why your iPhone speaker isn’t working, so let’s start by checking through some basics.

 Make sure your iPhone isn’t on Silent—that’s the switch to the top-left of your device.
 If it’s positioned towards the back of the device (showing orange), move it so it’s nearer to the screen.

 Ensure iOS is up-to-date by going to Settings > General > Software Update.
 This rules out any temporary glitches in the OS.